Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Conclusions and open problems

 \section{Conclusions and open problems}

 In this article we have studied and compared the complex spacing ratio, nearest-neighbour (NN) and next-to-nearest neighbour (NNN) spacing distribution of three different symmetry classes of non-Hermitian random matrices, that are conjectured to provide the three generic universal scaling limits.
-In particular, we have shed some light on what characterises these different universality classes at the edge, compared to of the bulk of the spectrum.
+In particular, we have shed some light on what characterises these different universality classes at the edge, compared to the bulk of the spectrum.

 In the first part we have analytically studied the complex spacing ratio in symmetry class A of the complex Ginibre ensemble (GinUE), for finite matrix size $N$.
 Introducing a conditional point process, we have clarified why an uncontrolled approximation used in the literature converges well.
-For the parameter-dependent elliptic Ginibre ensemble which is Gaussian, we have provided a surmise for the complex spacing ratio for $N=3$ that interpolates towards the Gaussian unitary ensemble (GUE), where it approximates the large-$N$ limit in the bulk very well.
+For the parameter-dependent elliptic Ginibre ensemble {(eGinUE)} which is Gaussian, we have provided a surmise for the complex spacing ratio for $N=3$ that interpolates towards the Gaussian unitary ensemble (GUE), where it approximates the large-$N$ limit in the bulk very well. {We have also expressed the NN spacing distribution in class A in terms of the Fredholm determinant of a conditional kernel, deriving its cubic vanishing at small argument.}

 In the second part, based on extensive numerics we have investigated the edge universality classes of GinUE, complex symmetric (class AI$^\dag$) and complex self-dual (class AII$^\dag$) and compared them to two-dimensional (2D) Poisson statistics of uncorrelated points with a Gaussian distribution.
 Both for the complex spacing ratios, NN and NNN spacing distributions we have found a clear effect, distinguishing edge from bulk universality classes.
-This effect increases with the repulsion amongst eigenvalues, measured by an effective $\beta$-value of a 2D Coulomb gas description that was found to hold on local scales by part of the authors.
-Here, 2D Poisson corresponds to $\beta=0$ without repulsion, and class AI$^\dag$, A and AII$^\dag$ are ordered according to their increasing values of $\beta=1.4$, 2 and 2.6, respectively.
+This effect increases with the repulsion amongst eigenvalues, measured by an effective $\beta$-value of a 2D Coulomb gas description that was found to hold on local scales {previously} by part of the authors.
+Here, 2D Poisson corresponds to $\beta=0$ without repulsion, and class AI$^\dag$, A and AII$^\dag$ are ordered according to their increasing values of $\beta=1.4$, 2 and 2.6, respectively. {For small argument however, the NN spacing distributions of all three classes were shown to be consistent with a universal cubic vanishing, independently of the repulsion, both in the bulk and at the edge.}

 For the NN and NNN spacing distribution we provided an unfolding procedure at the edge of the spectrum for radially symmetric densities.
 Whilst this showed that for 2D Poisson the bulk and edge statistics remain identical, a clear distinction remained between bulk and edge distributions for all 3 symmetry classes.
 Because for the complex spacing ratio we found a difference also for 2D Poisson, this raises the question if the complex spacing ratio does provide properly unfolded quantities when the density varies on the scale of the mean level spacing, as it happens at the edge.
 Clearly, further research is needed in this direction.
 For example at the origin, where products of $m$ non-Hermitian random matrices of class A display a strongly varying density, with distinct universality classes labelled by $m$, it is open if taking a complex spacing ratio will lead to a fully unfolded quantity.